csci1710/forge-language-extension-vscode/README.md

-# LSP Example

-Heavily documented sample code for https://code.visualstudio.com/api/language-extensions/language-server-extension-guide
+# Forge languager server

+Adapted from the heavily [documented sample code](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide)

 ## Functionality

-This Language Server works for plain text file.
+This Language Server works for the language Forge.
 It has the following language features:
 - Completions
-- Diagnostics regenerated on each file change or configuration change
+- Diagnostics

-It also includes an End-to-End test.

 ## Structure